-During 2009, we extended the operating lease for our facility in San Francisco, California for an additional five years, expiring in October 2014 and expanded the operating lease for our facility in China to include additional office space.
-We acquired an operating lease for our PlanPrescriber facility in Maynard, Massachusetts, which expires in May 2013.
+During 2009, we extended the operating lease for our facility in San Francisco, California for an additional five years, expiring in October 2014, and expanded the operating lease for our facility in China to include additional office space.
+In April 2010 we acquired an operating lease for our PlanPrescriber facility in Maynard, Massachusetts, which expires in May 2013, and in September 2010 we entered into an operating lease for our Medicare customer care center facility in Salt Lake City, Utah, which expires in February 2012.